 Basic installation can be done by a professional installer or can be DIY-ed.

-Most dealers install the hot tubs themselves and charge an additional cost depending on the design, features, and size of the unit bought as well as the location of the home and the placement of the tub in the home.
+Most dealers install the hot tubs themselves and charge additionally depending on the design, features, and size of the unit bought as well as the location of the home and the placement of the tub in the home.
 Many dealers also provide guides for a step-by-step DIY installation.

 A custom-built in-ground jacuzzi costs’, on the other hand, would depend on the specifications of the tub.
-The project cost includes the cost of the custom-built tub and its installation.
+The project includes the custom-built tub and its installation.
 It would be best to consult a professional contractor to get an estimate.
-It is said to cost as much like that of a mini-pool because of some similarities.
+It is said to be as expensive as a mini-pool because of some similarities.

-The quoted range of costs for the hot tub covers only the prefabricated unit.
-The two other necessary cost items, the cost of installation and costs of site preparation have their cost drivers, many of which are site-specific.
-The costs of site preparation include costs for excavation, plumbing, and for dedicated electrical lines.
+The quoted range for the hot tub covers only the prefabricated unit.
+The two other necessary cost items, the installation and site preparation have their cost drivers, many of which are site-specific.
+The site preparation include excavation, plumbing, and for dedicated electrical lines.

 Whether you’ve chosen prefabricated or custom-built, the total investment for the project is primarily driven by the same factors.
-The one-time upfront costs of an in-ground hot tub include the cost of the hot tub, cost of installation, and costs of site preparation.
+The one-time upfront expenses of an in-ground hot tub include the hot tub, installation, and of site preparation.

 Since in-ground hot tubs need to be installed, buying the tub itself doesn’t end your expenses just yet.
 Unless you have bargained with the supplier to include installation in the packages, of course, at an added price, then you have to take care of the project yourself.
 And this includes the following: